xaslilac/weave/readme.md

 - Extensive and powerful customization
 - Unique and versatile path resolving
 - Easy access to server side scripting in any language
+- Quick and easy to setup WebSocket implementation

 ### Coming soon...